molpopgen/fwdpy11/doc/pages/advancedtopics.rst

    is an offset from zero, so add 1.0 to convert to a fitness if needed.

-   :param diploid: An individual
-   :type diploid: fwdpy11.DiploidGenotype
-   :param genomes: A population's genomes list
+   :param pop: The population
-   :type genomes: fwdpy11.HaploidGenomeVector
+   :type pop: fwdpy11.DiploidPopulation
-   :param mutations: A population's mutations list
+   :param metadata: The offspring metadata
-   :type mutations: fwdpy11.MutationVector
+   :type metadata: fwdpy11.DiploidMetadata
-   :params scaling: The scaling of homozygous mutant effects
    :type scaling: float
-   :returns: Sum of effect sizes
+   :returns: Sum of effect sizes (accounting for heterozygous effects)
    :rtype: float

 The first function is equivalent to the following Python code: